 As for your opposing counsel, they can rest assured that they’re in for some tough negotiations coming from our side of the table.

 My experience as a personal injury attorney is versatile and far-reaching.
 I’ve handled simple, open-and-shut cases for slip and fall victims, complex injury cases involving large insurance companies, and everything in between.

-If you’ve been injured due to someone else’s actions or negligence, please reach out to a personal injury attorney in Spring, TX.
+If you’ve been injured due to someone else’s actions or negligence, please reach out to a personal injury attorney in Houston, TX.
 I’d like to hear the details of your situation and determined whether I can help you overcome the legal hurdles standing in your way.